paulbrowne-irl/knowledgebase-elastic-rag/readme.md

     * Checkout / download this project as a folder onto the host computer

     * Docker - standard install (either Docker Desktop, or via WSL-Ubuntu)
         * You may also need to install the docker-compose plugin

     * Python (3.12 or higher) install in the usual way.
-        * assuming pip and virtualenv is installed
+        * assuming pip and virtualenv tools are also installed

-    * Install dependencies - in a terminal window
+    * Install dependencies - in a terminal window, at the project root
         * Create environment: _virtualenv venv_
         * Activate environment: _source venv/bin/activate_
         * Install Python dependencies for this environment: _pip install -r requirements.txt_